danielteeny/TabWife/README.md

 All settings are accessible directly from the popup:

 - **Match Mode**: Choose how duplicates are identified
+  - Dynamic descriptions appear below the dropdown explaining each mode
+  - Descriptions update automatically when you change the selection
 - **Keep Newest**: When enabled, keeps the most recently opened duplicate
 - **Auto-detect**: Automatically detect duplicates as you browse
+- **Scope**: Choose to work with the current window or all windows

-Settings are automatically saved when changed.
+Settings are automatically saved when changed, and the duplicate list updates immediately.

 ## Project Structure